mayarahmedd/DictionaryRedBlackTrees/README.md

-As an application based on your Red-Black Tree implementation, with a simple text-based user interface, supporting the following functionalities:
+An application based on your Red-Black Tree implementation, with a simple text-based user interface, supporting the following functionalities:

 1-Load Dictionary:
 You will be provided with a text file, “dictionary.txt", containing a list of words.
 Each word will be in a separate line.